phaus/play-i18ned/README.md

 Your will find the Excel File in __APP_DIR/tmp/i18n.xls__

 ## Import (Moving Changes from the Excel File into the Messages Files)

     play i18ned:import

+## Import with a Prefix

+Sometimes you need to export your Messages Files in a different Format.
+E.g. every Key needs to have a specific prefix ( prefix.accept=accept ) or you need to export the Files to a specific output Directory.
+For that reason there is the

+    play i18ned:pimport

+Command.
+The exact syntax is:

+    play i18ned:pimport --prefix <prefix> --output <outputDir>

+## Check all Message Files for Missing/Not used Message Keys

+    play i18ned:check

+This command will scan all the Templates from the Application and will give you an output like this:

+    Results for messages:

+        NOT USED:

+            need.help

+        NOT FOUND:

+            from.partner
+                /yourapp/app/views/Application/index.html
+                /yourapp/app/views/Users/show.html
+                /yourapp/app/views/Users/show.json

 ## TODO